tweag/opam-nix/README.md

 `mkMonorepo : Sources → Scope`

-`opamList` resolves package versions using the repo (first argument) and environment (second argument).
+`opamList` resolves package versions using the repo (first argument) and ResolveArgs (second argument).
 Note that it accepts only one repo.
 If you want to pass multiple repositories, merge them together yourself with `joinRepos`.
 The result of `opamList` is a list of strings, each containing a package name and a package version.
 Use `opamListToQuery` to turn this list into a "`Query`" (but with all the versions specified).

 `queryToDefs` takes a query (with all the version specified, e.g. produced by `opamListToQuery` or by reading the `installed` section of `opam.export` file) and produces an attribute set of package definitions (using `importOpam`).

-`defsToScope` takes a nixpkgs instantiataion and an attribute set of definitions (as produced by `queryToDefs`) and produces a `Scope`.
+`defsToScope` takes a nixpkgs instantiataion, a resolve environment and an attribute set of definitions (as produced by `queryToDefs`) and produces a `Scope`.

 `applyOverlays` applies a list of overlays to a scope.